wavefrontHQ/help/onboarding/alerts.md

 <li>Deactivation via maintenance windows or snoozing, to avoid wasting time on sidelined systems.
 </ul>

-Ultimately you experience fewer false alarms and are better able to predict the behavior of your applications and environments.
+Ultimately you experience fewer false alarms and are better able to predict the behavior of your applications and environments.<br />

 Send notification of alert state changes to any channel:
 <ul>